shinyypig/matlab-in-vscode/README.md

 Click [here](https://marketplace.visualstudio.com/items?itemName=shinyypig.matlab-in-vscode) to install the extension.

+## Usage

+If you are a **windows** user, you may need to installed the MATLAB Engine API for Python, check this [link](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html) for more details.
+Then you need to checkout the `matlabPybackend` option in the settings of the extension.

+If you are a **linux** or **mac** user, the default settings are fine.
+Unless the matlab excuable file is not in the path, you can check the `matlabCMD` option in the settings of the extension.

 ## View Workspace

 You can click the button in the menu bar to open a webview to inspect the variables.
 Though it is not as powerful as the matlab workspace, it is enough for simple inspection.